-As a result, employers must rethink the wisdom of broad background-check policies that are one size fits all, and instead, decide whether, on a job-position-by-job-position basis, background information is relevant, helpful, and nondiscriminatory when it is used to assess a candidate's suitability for employment.
-Adopting the right background-check procedures is a critical risk-management practice to avoid EEOC claims, claims of individual litigants and even the prospect of class action-based lawsuits.
+Obviously, a policy that treats all convictions for all employees the same will not pass muster in the eyes of the EEOC.
+Therefore, employers would be wise to consider the wisdom of their broad background-check policies that are one-size-fits-all, and instead, decide whether, on a job-position-by-job-position basis, background information is relevant, helpful, and nondiscriminatory.

+The same rationale applies to credit checks.
+Adopting the right background-check procedures is a critical risk-management practice to avoid EEOC claims, claims by individual litigants and even the prospect of class-action lawsuits.

-In light of this regulatory shift, we suggest asking three key questions to ensure that your hiring and screening practices are appropriately tailored, based on sound reasoning, and able to survive claims of discrimination from the EEOC, individual litigants, and potential class-action claims.
+In light of this regulatory shift, ask yourself the following three key questions to ensure that your hiring and screening practices are appropriately tailored, are based on sound reasoning, and are able to survive claims of discrimination from the EEOC, individual litigants, and potential class-action claims.